The Apache Software Foundation

-For more information about what it means to be a mentor and on how to write a proposal see:
+For more information about what it means to be a mentor and on how to write a proposal, see:

 Note that interest, even by a qualified student, does not mean that any of those project will automatically go ahead.
-Depending on the number of projects; the number of people able to mentor and the timing we will probably have to make a smaller selection.
+Depending on the number of projects; the number of people able to mentor, and the timing we will probably have to make a smaller selection.

 You can link to the ASF wide list of issues or you can create your own lists and feeds within your own website.

-If you have any cool ideas for using this data please let us know so we can
+If you have any cool ideas for using this data, let us know so we can

-All mentors must subscribe to email@example.com, our list for coordinating mentor activities.
+All mentors/prospective mentors must subscribe to

-If you are planning on mentoring as part of the GSoC programme you also need to register with Google, see our GSoC page for more information.
+If you are planning on mentoring as part of the GSoC programme you also need to register with Google.
+See our GSoC page for more information.